slimtomatillo/major_or_minor_song_classification/README.md

 1. Accuracy of Mode label (Major or Minor) in data - I found the accuracy of the automated labeling technique I was using to be about 70% based on a random sample (using other sources to confirm or reject the label or Major or Minor).

 2. Setting up a Config file - This is something I really wanted to implement in my PyCharm code so that anyone could easily implement my model.
 However, it was outside of the scope of the project for me as I was not able to address it fully within the time frame.

+**Sources**

+I directly used a function in my code to estimate the key from a pitch class distribution, written by bmcfee (Brian McFee).
+Thank you for the awesome work Brian! https://gist.github.com/bmcfee/1f66825cef2eb34c839b42dddbad49fd

+I also used Pydub to slice mp3s into various lengths.
+Thank you Pydub team! https://github.com/jiaaro/pydub

 **Contact**